AmsterdamUniversityPress/content-loading/books.md

 - `<book-part-id book-part-id-type="doi">10.5117/9784955525139_CH01</book-part-id>` = ❌
 - `<book-part-id book-part-id-type="doi">10.5117/9784955525139_ch01</book-part-id>` = ✅

-Apparently, this requirement will be dropped after the 2024 Q1 release.
+(This requirement was dropped after the 2024 Q2 release.
+Remember, the reference in the XML has to match _exactly_ the file name.
+In any case, **we continue to use lower case**).

 ### link to the PDF